lelox93/SimpleThimble/Overview/hardware-overview.rst

 -   a standard SG90 servomotor
 -   a switch

--   3D printed thimble housing
+-   3D printed thimble parts

-Assembly Instructions
+Parts role inside the thimble
 -----------------------

 #.
 Connect the haptic motor to the Arduino Uno board using the provided wires and connectors.